What does Galatians 5:19 mean?

 which are these; Adultery, fornication,

-"There is nothing new under the sun."Sexual life in the first century Greco-Roman world was celebrated in plays and novels as well as on pottery and in tile mosaics.
+"There is nothing new under the sun."The bawdiness of sexual life in the first century Greco-Roman world was celebrated in plays and novels as well as on pottery and in tile mosaics on floors, walls, ceilings and building facades.
 Illicit sexuality in New Testament times included same sex activity whose sole purpose was to serve the fertility goddess.

 Galatians 5:19